 Hi!
 I’m Haoxing.
-I think a lot about the best ways to do good, and I’m passionate about helping make sure that the artificial intelligence we develop is safe and beneficial.
-Currently, I work on evaluating the capabilities of language models with the Evals team at the Alignment Research Center.
+I am a proud effective altruist, and I’m passionate about helping make sure that the artificial intelligence we develop is safe and beneficial.
+Currently, I work on evaluating large language models for dangerous capabilities at ARC Evals.
 Before this I did some research on neural network interpretability at Redwood Research.
-Check out the work I did on interpreting Leela Zero, a superhuman Go-playing neural network.
+Check out the work I did on interpreting Leela Zero, a superhuman Go-playing neural network!

 Before getting involved in AI safety I spent some years thinking about physics.
 At Berkeley, I did research in the intersection of machine learning and physics in the amazing Nachman group.
 Prior to Berkeley, I was fortunate to be part of the Perimeter Scholars International program, and studied at Harvey Mudd College.

 In a past life, I thought a lot about the foundations of quantum theory.
 Although I’m no longer pursuing a career in quantum foundations, I remain passionate about the field, and think that many important, recent ideas in quantum foundations are not being effectively communicated to a wider audience.
-I hope this blog helps bridge that gap, and hope that my younger self from undergraduate years would have been inspired if she were to stumble upon such a blog.
+I hope the essays below help bridge that gap just a little.
+I also hope that my younger self from undergraduate years would have been inspired if she were to stumble upon these.